katzgrau/chip/README.md

 Want to jump right in?
 This will work on most *nix systems.
 You _may_ have to execute it with `sudo`.

-`perl -e "$(curl -fsSL https://gist.github.com/raw/895149/install-divvy)"`
+`perl -e "$(curl -fsSL https://gist.github.com/raw/895149/install-stalk)"`

 Now read all about what you've just installed :)

-## What divvy can do for you, really quickly
+## What stalk can do for you, really quickly

 You have **n** production servers behind a load balancer.
 Each one has error logs being written, and you need to view all those logs at once.
 Maybe you're doing a deployment, investigating a bug, or just monitoring.